 Ritchie LaChance, Bob Duncan, Rick Auricchio and Ron Perry

-I fill in on bass with Rough House when their bassist is unavailable.
+I occasionally fill in on bass with Rough House when their bassist is unavailable.

 Billy & Charlie Foppiano